 The difference in neighborhood opportunity experienced by the typical child of a given racial/ethnic group and that experienced by the typical child of another racial/ethnic group—measured by the difference in Child Opportunity Scores between the two racial/ethnic groups.

 The Child Opportunity Index (COI) 2.0 is an index of neighborhood features that help children develop in a healthy way.
-It combines data from 29 neighborhood-level indicators into a single composite measure that is available for nearly all U.S. neighborhoods (about 72,000) for 2010 and 2015.
+It combines data from 29 neighborhood-level indicators into a single composite measure that is available for nearly all U.S. neighborhoods (about 72,000 census tracts) for 2010 and 2015.

 The 29 indicators cover three domains: education, health and environment and social and economic.
 Indicators in the education domain reflect quality and access to early childhood education, quality of elementary and secondary schools and social resources related to educational achievement.
 The health and environment domain reflects features of healthy environments, such as access to healthy food and green space, and features that are toxic, such as pollution from industry and exposure to extreme heat.
 The social and economic domain contains nine indicators measuring access to employment and neighborhood social and economic resources.
 All indicators are measured at the census tract level, which corresponds to the Census Bureau’s definition of neighborhoods.